About BinaryValue.com -A Tribute to Innovative Computers and the Engineers Behind Them

 About the Developer

-Turning left on Patision Street, a computer shop appears, and some kids come out with software in their hands.
-This is it, I thought, this is exactly what I'm looking for.
-The front window of the computer shop is quite impressive, and inside, there is a huge shelf loaded with software.
-However, with a price tag of between 6,000 and 9,000 drachmas (something like $70-110 in today’s money), these prices were far out of any kid’s budget.
+Turning left onto Patision Street, I spot a computer shop.
+A few kids are coming out with software in their hands.
+This is it, I think.
+Exactly what I’ve been looking for.
+The front window is impressive, and inside there’s a massive shelf stacked with software.
+But the price tags -ranging from 6,000 to 9,000 drachmas (about $70–105 in today’s money)- were far beyond what any middle-class kid could afford.

-Suddenly, I turn my head to the left, and I can't believe my eyes, an Amiga 500 with a Commodore 1084 monitor playing a demo of the video game Gods.
-The world has changed in the blink of an eye.
-Incredible colors, fast scrolling, and stereo sound captivated all my senses.
-I had no idea that any computer of that time could even do that.
+But suddenly I turn my head to the left, and I can’t believe my eyes... an Amiga 500, paired with a Commodore 1084 monitor, running a demo of the game Gods.
+The world shifts in an instant.
+Vivid colors, silky-smooth scrolling, and rich stereo sound overwhelm my senses...
+I had no idea any computer of that time could do that.

-Next, I realized how much I was fooled by that PC saleswoman who told me that a PC/XT with 2 drives is the best computer for a young man.
-Since then, I have never trusted any salesperson in my life.
+In that moment, I realized how badly I’d been misled by that PC saleswoman.. who insisted a PC/XT was the best choice for a young man.
+I’ve never trusted a salesperson since.

 My Retro Collection